-You know your baby has to come out after nine months but how and when?
-Read our list to help you feel as confident and calm as you can be about having a baby
+You know your baby has to be born but what will it really be like?
+Read our list to help you feel as confident and calm as possible about the birth.

 For many mums-to-be, alongside the buzz of finding out you’re pregnant and the high of expecting a little human, there’s one slight fly in the ointment.
 Just how is this baby going to get out?
 As the due date looms, the worry might increase.